corundum/corundum/README.md

 #### port module

 Port module.
-Contains the transmit and receive engines
+Contains the transmit and receive datapath components, including transmit and receive engines and checksum and hash offloading.

 #### queue_manager module